 Vidas Lazickas (born in 1965) - Member of the Board of APB Apranga since 29 April 2011.
 Education: Vilnius University, Faculty of Economics, specialization in Production Management and Organization.
-He has no Company shares.
-With related parties he has 4 287 shares of the Company, representing 0.01% of the share capital and votes.
+He has 50 000 shares of the Company, representing 0.09% of the share capital and votes.

-Information on positions in other companies: Director of Economy and Finances, and Member of Board of concern MG Baltic UAB; General Director and Member of the Board of holding MG Baltic Investment; Director and Member of the Board of Minvista UAB; Member of the Board of MG Valda UAB; Member of the Board of MG Baltic Trade UAB; Member of the Board of MG Baltic Trade UAB;
+Information on positions in other companies: Director of Economy and Finances, and Member of Board of concern MG Baltic UAB; General Director and Member of the Board of holding MG Baltic Investment; Director and Member of the Board of Minvista UAB; Member of the Board of MV Eesti OU; Member of the Board of MV Latvia SIA; Member of the Board of MV Poland S.P.z.o.o.; Member of the Board of MG BALTIC MEDIA UAB; Member of the Board of LNK UAB; Chairman of the Board of MG Valda UAB; Member of the Board of MG Baltic Trade UAB; Chairman of the Board of MG Baltic Trade UAB; Chairman of the Board of Alita AB; Chairman of the Board of Alita AB;